Sedimentation of spheroids in Newtonian fluids with spatially varying viscosity: Conclusion

 Throughout the analysis, we have neglected the coupling between the viscosity field and the flow or particle motion.
 Guidelines for incorporating this coupling are presented, using ellipsoidal harmonics to solve the Laplace equation in low $Pe$ limit.
 However, based on previous literature \citep{Vaseem_Elfring_Viscosity} we believe that such an analysis may not yield any novel results not yet accounted for.

-Finally, we remark that even though we employed a perturbative approach to the solution in the limit of weak viscosity gradients, we expect that the steady state behavior -- namely the stable orientation of the spheroids -- will remain unchanged even when the viscosity gradients become stronger.
-Stronger viscosity gradients will change the rate at which the stable orientation is attained, but not the value of the steady orientation \textit{per se.} Lastly, a spheroid is a typical axisymmetric particle with no isotropy but fore-aft symmetry.
-We believe the qualitative results here will hold for other orientable particles with fore-aft symmetry, and thus can be a model representation of several systems in nature and in industry.
-Additionally, the current problem may be a stepping stone towards the analysis of more complex systems, for instance flows with linear and quadratic components, or with density (in addition to viscosity) stratification, among others.
+{We have taken a perturbative approach to solving this problem, where only the terms first order in viscosity gradient are accounted for.
+Due to the limitation of the perturbative approach , the analysis here is valid for the following two cases: a) when the viscosity gradient is weak , so that the terms of $\mathcal{O}(\beta^2)$ can be neglected. b) when the viscosity gradient is linear, but not necessarily weak, so that the terms of $\mathcal{O}(\beta^2)$ are identically zero.
+For this second case, where the viscosity gradient is linear, but not weak, we expect that the steady state behavior -- namely the stable orientation of the spheroids -- will remain unchanged.
+Stronger, but still linear, viscosity gradients will change the rate at which the stable orientation is attained, but not the value of the steady orientation \textit{per se.}} Additionally, a spheroid is a typical axisymmetric particle with no isotropy but fore-aft symmetry. {The mechanisms of hydrodynamic torque acting on the spheroid and the resultant stable orientation as discussed in this paper may therefore prove useful in understanding the dynamics of other orientable particles, which are common in nature and in the industry.} The current problem may also be a stepping stone towards the analysis of more complex systems, for instance flows with linear and quadratic components, or with density (in addition to viscosity) stratification, among others. {Lastly, we have shown the existence of torque-translation coupling, in addition to the force-rotation coupling, due to the linear viscosity gradient.
+This coupling opens the exciting possibility of controlling the motion (translation) of the spheroid by subjecting it to external torque, say via a rotating magnetic field (\citep{Morozov1, Morozov2})}.